 - Duration of the visit: It is a small museum so 30 minutes will be enough to see the exhibition and climb to the top of the tower.

-4. Explore the Rynek Underground museum and subway market
+4. Explore the Rynek Underground museum, the subway marketplace

 The Rynek Museum is not visible from the Market Square because it is located underneath it!
 Visiting the city's immersive museum is definitely one of the best things to see and do in Krakow.
-The entrance to this peculiar museum is located just inside the Cloth Market.
+The entrance to this peculiar museum is located right inside the Cloth Exchange.

 As you enter you descend several meters underground to discover extensive archaeological excavations that reveal the medieval trading quarters of Krakow's Old Town.
 You can find large sections of roads from as far back as the Roman era, all preserved in an impressive state.
 Through displays and stories the museum educates us about the customs of medieval life in Krakow.
-The experience is educational and interesting in equal parts, ideal if you plan to visit Krakow with children.
+The experience is equal parts educational and interesting, ideal if you plan to visit Krakow with children.

-- Hours: Open to the public from 10 am to 8 pm every day, except Tuesdays, when it opens only until 2 pm.
+- Opening hours: Open to the public from 10 am to 8 pm every day, except Tuesdays when it opens only until 2 pm.

-- Entrance fee: The entrance ticket has a price equivalent to 6€ per person, approximately.
+- Entrance fee: The entrance ticket costs approximately 6€ per person.

 - Duration of the visit: Approximately 1,30h will be enough to enjoy the interior of the museum in its entirety.